 Kelly: You were talking about how you had planed the graphite blocks.

 Petry: Right.
 We used woodworking tools.
-We used shapers for planning, where we could square off the carbon blocks, the graphite blocks, into—well, you couldn’t say perfect squares, because they were a little off when they came out of the factory or wherever it came from.
-They would run them through the planner and square them off, and then pile them up in the West Stands, in the tower where we built the pile, one-by-one.
+We used shapers for planing, where we could square off the carbon blocks, the graphite blocks, into—well, you couldn’t say perfect squares, because they were a little off when they came out of the factory or wherever it came from.
+They would run them through the planer and square them off, and then pile them up in the West Stands, in the tower where we built the pile, one-by-one.

 Also, they were drilling them so they could put the uranium into the holes.
 That was all determined by people like Fermi, where they used their calculators and such.

 Kelly: I don’t know if you were involved in this piece, but when they assembled the blocks, put them in place, was it very dusty?
 Did they have to keep it really clean?

 Petry: Yes and no. I mean, when we used just plain wood planers—actually, we only had one, I think, where we planed the blocks.
 Then we would square them off, and then we would slide them down.

 The floor of the tower was way below the grade, so there were stairs that went down to the bottom of the tower.
 We put a 2x12 on one side of the stairs, and we could slide the carbon blocks down, which eventually, it got very slippery and they really whizzed down there.
 We would have like a mattress down at the bottom where they would land.
 Then we could pile them up.
 I understand there were 45,000 blocks in the pile.
 Wow.
 I didn’t believe that we worked with that many.